If you have any of the following in your business, this post is for you:

 Here are some of our recommended ceiling lights for walk-in coolers, freezers, and other cold storage applications:

 Vapor Tight Tri-Proof LED Linear Lights

-Rated for temperatures down to -22˚F and featuring an enclosure rating of IP65, which means it's impervious to water jet spray.
-It's also corrosion-resistant.
+Rated for temperatures down to -22˚F and featuring an enclosure rating of IP65, which means it's impervious to water jet spray: The vapor tight light fixture is a tough, corrosion-resistant option.
 We'd recommend this for in any freezer or refrigeration room, but particularly for those that may get sprayed down with high-pressure hoses during cleaning.